-Non-professional renting out, by the way, to family of friend is allowed without registration number and without tax declaration.
+Non-professional renting out, by the way, to the family or friend is allowed without registration number and without tax declaration.

-There are 3 kinds of licenses for short-therm / holiday rental.
+There are 3 kinds of licenses for short-term / holiday rental.

 a.
 Rental License RTA

 Since May 2016 exists a new compulsory Rental Registry (RTA) for urban properties.
-This Registro de Turismo Andalucia checks if all properties comply with the minimal quality requirements.
-On the check list you´ll find among other points:
+This Registro de Turismo Andalucia checks if all properties comply with the minimum quality requirements.
+On the checklist you´ll find among other points:

 - Fire extinguisher